 Follow hashtags that are relevant to your industry and engage in timely and topical conversations with others.
 Connect with others who are engaging on the posts and use the posts as conversation starters.
 Of course, be polite and professional.

 On the topic of conversation, you should try to be more talkative as a whole when networking on social media.
-Engage in discussion, comment on posts and respond to comments that people write to you.
+Engage in discussion, comment on posts, and respond to comments that people write to you.
+When doing this, be sure to leave thoughtful, sincere comments so it shows your authenticity.
 Being interactive and engaging helps to build connections with others.

 9. Enlist Help from Customers and Supporters